Any leftover waffles can be cooled, wrapped in plastic wrap, and frozen. Unwrap and pop in a toaster or oven to reheat.

 - 1/2 cup fresh or canned pumpkin purée

-- 4 Tbsp butter, melted (plus a little more for brushing the waffle iron)
+- 4 tablespoons butter, melted (plus a little more for brushing the waffle iron)

 - Applesauce or apple butter for serving